google/zetasql/docs/date_functions.md

 +   `start_date`: The starting `DATE` value.
 +   `end_date`: The ending `DATE` value.
 +   `granularity`: The date part that represents the granularity.
+If you have passed in `DATE` values for the first arguments, `granularity` can
-This can be:
+    be:

     +  `DAY`
     +  `WEEK` This date part begins on Sunday.